 C409.3.7 Full-floor tenant space electrical submetering.
 In a multi-tenant building where more than 90 percent of the leasable area of a floor is occupied by a single tenant, an electrical energy use display shall be provided to the tenant in accordance with the requirements of Section C409.4.3.
-Electrical loads from areas outside of the tenant space or from equipment that serves areas outside of the tenant space submetering.
+Electrical loads from areas outside of the tenant space or from equipment that serves areas outside of the tenant space shall not be included in the tenant space submetering.
 A single display is permitted to serve multiple floors occupied by the same tenant.